Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Floer cohomology

 \begin{lemma} Suppose that $[\alpha^+,\alpha^-] \cap \bZ = \emptyset$.
 Then the continuation map $\mathit{HF}^*(E,\alpha^+) \rightarrow \mathit{HF}^*(E,\alpha^-)$ is an isomorphism. \end{lemma}

 We will not give the proof of this, since it follows a standard pattern (compare e.g.\ \cite[Lemma 3.4]{seidel14b}).
 One can correlate the two choices of Hamiltonians so that both have the same one-periodic orbits.
-Again assuming specific choices of almost complex structures, a maximum principle argument shows that the Floer differentials coincide, and that the continuation map is essentially the identity.
+Again assuming specific choices of almost complex structures, a minimum principle argument shows that the Floer differentials coincide, and that the continuation map is the identity on the chain level.